On the existence of Monge maps for the Gromov-Wasserstein problem: Existence of Monge maps for fiber-invariant costs

-This can essentially be shown by adapting the proof of \cite{fontbona2010measurability} to the manifold setting, and most steps adapt seamlessly.
+This can be shown by adapting the proof of Theorem~1.1 in \cite{fontbona2010measurability} to the manifold setting, and most steps adapt seamlessly.
 We provide a sketch of proof below.
 A complete proof, where we stress the points that need specific care in adaptation, is deferred to \Cref{sec:appendix-proof-fontbona-manifold}.